Samsung's Lee sentenced to 30 months in prison in corruption retrial | DW | 18.01.2021

 longtime friend Choi Soon-sil.

-His initial conviction of 5 years was later reduced and suspended at appeal after he denied wrongdoing, and he was released after serving a year.
+His initial conviction to five years was later reduced and suspended at appeal after he denied wrongdoing, and he was released after serving a year.

 Park and Choi are serving prison terms of 22 years and 18 years, respectively.